 Since the mid-1990s, Palestinian short-story writers have attempted to expand their range through diverse aesthetic instruments-- giving attention to prose, meditating on a daily life devoid of illusions, and penetrating inside a human world replete with images and possibilities.
 This is reflected in the adoption of an illusion-free writing outlook by Ziyad Khaddash, Ziyad Barakat, and Nabeel ‘Abdul-Karim, whose writing styles might be described as neo-realism.

 Abbasi, Mahmud.
 Tatawwur al-riwaya wal-qissa al-qasira fi al-adab al-‘arabi fi Isra’il [The Development of the Novel and Short Story in the Arab Litterature in Israel].
 Haifa: Kull Shay’ Bookshop/ Shafa ‘Amr: Dar al-Mashriq, 1988.

 Elmessiri, Nur and Abdelwahab M. Elmessiri, ed.
 A Land of Stone and Thyme: An Anthology of Palestinian Short Stories.
 London: Quartet, 1996.

 Fa‘ur, Yasin. al-Qissa al-qasira al-Filastiniyya: miladuha wa-tatawwuruha, 1924–1990 [The Palestinian Short Story: Birth and Development].
 Damascus: Union of Arab Writers, 2001.

 Glanville, Jo.
 Qissat: Short Stories by Palestinian Women.
 London: Saqi Books, 2006.

 Shuqair, Mahmud.
-Mukhtarat min al-qissa al-qasira al-Filastiniyya.
+Mukhtarat min al-qissa al-qasira al-Filastiniyya [Selections from the Palestinian Short Story].
 Amman: Governorate of Amman, 2002.